Florence by Night: a handy guidebook for exploring the city's nightlife

 Along the banks of the Arno.| ©Rnt20

-After dinner, I recommend that you take the opportunity to walk along the banks of the Arno.
-It is a really wonderful walk where you can see the different buildings and monuments illuminated.
-To do this, you can start the tour next to the arcaded gallery of the Uffizi which is also a wonderful enclave of the city and pass by the Santa Trinita Bridge, the Ponte alle Grazie, the Ponte della Carrailla and the Ponte Vecchio.
+After dinner, I recommend taking a stroll along the banks of the Arno.
+It's a truly wonderful walk where you can see the different buildings and monuments illuminated.
+To do so, you can start your walk next to the porticoed Uffizi Gallery, which is also a wonderful spot in the city, and pass by the Santa Trinita Bridge, the Ponte alle Grazie, the Ponte della Carrailla, and the Ponte Vecchio.

-Another plan for Florence at night is to go up to Piazzale Michelangelo and enjoy the view of Florence illuminated, an unforgettable postcard.
-From this strategic viewpoint you can see each and every one of the monuments with a special light, in addition to the dazzling Ponte Vecchio and the brightness of the Arno River.
-It is an incomparable sight that you should not miss.
-In this place there is a replica of Michelangelo's David in bronze.
+Another plan for Florence at night is to go up to Piazzale Michelangelo and enjoy the views of Florence lit up, an unforgettable postcard image.
+From this strategic viewpoint, you can see each and every one of the monuments bathed in a special light, as well as the dazzling Ponte Vecchio and the glittering Arno River.
+It is an unparalleled sight that you should not miss.
+There is a bronze replica of Michelangelo's David here.

-Although, undoubtedly, on your trip to Florence you should not miss the Galleria dell'Accademia, where you can see 'David' by Michelangelo, as well as other works of the author as 'The Prisoners'.
-You can also see works of art by renowned artists such as Sandro Boticcelli, John of Bologna, Jacopo da Pontorno, Pacino di Buonaguida, Bernardo Daddi and Lorenzo Bartolini.
+Although, without a doubt, on your trip to Florence you must not miss the Accademia Gallery, where you can see Michelangelo's 'David', as well as other works by the artist such as 'The Prisoners'.
+You can also see works of art by renowned artists such as Sandro Botticelli, Giovanni di Bologna, Jacopo da Pontorno, Pacino di Buonaguida, Bernardo Daddi, and Lorenzo Bartolini.

 Book a wine tasting in Florence

-9. Dine the bistecca alla fiorentina from Le Carceri
+9. Dine on Le Carceri's bistecca alla fiorentina

 Entrance to Le Carceri| ©Maurizio Lovato